Zamiell/jud6s/README.md

 * All characters start with the D6 (except for Eve, Eden, and Keeper, as it isn't possible).
 * The Devil Rooms and Angel Rooms without pedestal items in them have been removed.
+* Judas starts with half a soul heart in addition to his 1 red heart container (so that he can consistently take a devil deal).
-* Judas starts with a bomb instead of 3 coins.
+* Judas starts with a bomb instead of 3 coins (so that he can get into the Treasure Room pedestal surrounded by rocks).
 * Cutscene/animation updates from the [Speed Mod](https://raw.githubusercontent.com/Zamiell/speed-mod) have been included.
 * More room variety: all rooms in the game will now appear on both easy and hard mode.
 Additionally, all non-special rooms are now equally likely to occur.
-* 4 golden chests will now spawn at the beginning of the Dark Room (instead of red chests).
-* The charge animations when using Brimstone, Monstro's Lung, Cursed Eye, and Chocolate Milk with some transformations has been fixed.
+* The charge animations when using Brimstone, Monstro's Lung, Cursed Eye, and Chocolate Milk with some transformations (such as Leviathan) has been fixed.
-* Some rooms with unavoidable damage or bugs have been fixed.
+* Many rooms with unavoidable damage or bugs have been fixed.

 ### Extra Changes in "Seeded Mode"
 * All characters start with The Compass.